Cookies on this website

 We are excited to announce the next Oxford Global Health & Bioethics International Conference will take place on 8 & 9 July 2025.

 The conference brings together the global health bioethics community, and provides a platform for sharing research, exchanging ideas and building collaborations.
-The Call for Abstracts is now open.
-The deadline for submissions is Wednesday 5 February 2025.

 The conference is organised by the Oxford-Johns Hopkins Global Infectious Disease Ethics Collaborative (GLIDE), in association with the Global Health Bioethics Network and the University of Oxford Pandemic Sciences Institute